|

 Scattered around the level are little piles of dots

-(possibly caltrops), which you can pick up and drop in front of
+(possibly nails or caltrops), which you can pick up and drop in

-the enemy to temporarily stun them.
-The problem with this is
+front of the enemy to temporarily stun them.
+The problem

-earlier.
-If you make it to the jail before Boss Hog grabs
+game I mentioned earlier.
+If you make it to the jail before

-Daisy (which is shown at the top of the screen), you'll be
+Boss Hog grabs Daisy (which is shown at the top of the screen),

-rewarded with a nice animation of the General Lee jumping over a
+you'll be rewarded with a nice animation of the General Lee

-broken bridge (yeeha!) and are taken to the next level.
+jumping over a broken bridge (yeeha!) and are taken to the next

 As I mentioned before, Dukes of Hazzard has a